5 Ways to Get Through the Winter Blues of Fly Fishing

 5. Relax

 It's stinking cold out side!
 Relax, take it easy and wait for the better times.
 Read a good fly fishing book.
 Either to entertain you or teach you something new.
-Watch some good fly fishing videos on Youtube.
+Watch some good fly fishing videos on YouTube.
 Some of our favorites are Huge Fly Fisherman, McFly Angler, The New Fly Fisher, Wild Fly Productions, Allegheny Native and more.
-Look at old pictures of great trips, share stories with your fishing buddies and just wait for that beautiful Spring weather to roll right around the corner with bugs hatching and fish rising.
+Look at old pictures of great trips, share stories with your fishing buddies and just wait and prepare for that beautiful spring weather to roll right around the corner with bugs hatching and fish rising.
 It'll be here before you know it!

 Risen Fly Fishing